The Best Paris Hidden Gems (That Aren’t Food)

 7. View Napoleon’s tomb at Hôtel National des Invalides

-Just across the street from Musee Rodin, you’ll find the gold-domed Les Invalides.
-Originally commissioned by Louis XIV, Les Invalides included barracks, a hospice, convent, a factory and more.
+Near Musee Rodin, you’ll find the gold-domed Les Invalides.
+Originally commissioned by Louis XIV, Les Invalides included barracks, a hospice, a convent, a factory, and more.

 Inside, under the dome, is Napoleon I’s final resting place.
 Many years after his death in 1821, Napoleon’s coffin entered the city by horse-drawn cortege under the Arc de Triomphe and was laid to rest under the dome.

-You can buy your ticket ahead of time online or use your Paris Museum Pass to avoid the ticket line and get unlimited entries to Les Invalides and the Museum of the Army )including the temporary exhibits).
+You can buy your ticket ahead of time online or use your Paris Museum Pass.

 8. Learn more about French history at the Musée de l’Armée